IlyesBB/by_heart/README.md

 Write the answer on a sheet of paper.
 When you're finished, press space.
 The correction is displaying.
 If your answer is correct, press return.
 Else, press shift+return.
-Press enter to display next card.
+Press space key to display next card.